 Friday night and Saturday night – Chapter 12 Comedy Club

 Chapter 12 Comedy Club is a bi-monthly comedy night held upstairs at the Barrell House in Totnes.
 Featuring the best up and coming talent, a stunning venue and friendly atmosphere Chapter 12 is always a hilarious night out and we are thrilled they are bringing their talent to Glas-Denbury to give you a comedy hour you will never forget.
 Their Master of Ceremonies, Christian is an accomplished stand-up comic.
 He always creates a fun, relaxed atmosphere where laughing comes as easily as easy laughing.
 Christian will make sure you have an unbeatable night.
+Joining him will be Regan McNeil and Alf on the Friday night and Eliza Fraser and Jon Matthews on the Saturday night.
 So grab those smiles, find that humour and sit down to be entertained! https://www.chapter12comedyclub.com/